-- Develop study design including data collection, analysis, and communication and visual
+- Develop study design, including data collection, analysis, and communication and visual representation of results;

-- Manage, develop, and support a small team of 1-3 staff as well as intern(s), and
+- Manage, develop, and support the Research team as well as fellow/intern(s), and consultants as needed;

-- In collaboration with the Deputy Director of Research & Policy, work with the Development team to identify and secure ongoing funding for research efforts.
+- Take the lead in building relationships with funders and work with the Development team to identify and secure ongoing funding for research efforts.

-Shaping the conversation at the California state level .
+Shaping the conversation at the California state level.
 The Director of P-16 Research will: